All Episodes

 We hardly have any election fraud anywhere in the United States, especially in the Twin City area.

-And I thought, what where do you live?
+And I thought, where do you live?

-You know, look, uh do I think that there's some level of voter fraud that takes place in the country?
+You know, look, do I think that there's some level of voter fraud that takes place in the country?

 Absolutely.